zulip/zulip-flutter/README.md

 We use the latest Flutter from Flutter's main branch.
 Use `flutter channel main` and `flutter upgrade`.

+Because each version of Flutter provides its own version of the Dart SDK, this also means we use the latest Dart SDK.

-We don't pin a specific version, because Flutter itself doesn't offer a way to do so.
+We don't pin a specific Flutter version, because Flutter itself doesn't offer a way to do so.
 So far that hasn't been a problem.
 When it becomes one, we'll figure it out; there are several tools for this in the Flutter community.
 See [issue #15][].